prajaktakhadse/AlgoDomain/README.md

 # AlgoDomain
-# 💫About Project :
-    👋 Hello, Welcome to my project:-

    ➊	Where A “Seller” Can :--
       1. Add one or many products.
       2. can view product list added by them.